Experienced in Every Type of DUI Charge in CA

 We understand that being arrested for DUI can be overwhelming and stressful.
 You may think that the field sobriety tests and blood/breath tests you took will lead to an automatic conviction, but there are a number of effective ways we can help you challenge the evidence presented against you.

-Please call (707) 636-3204 today to schedule a free case evaluation with our DUI attorney in Santa Rosa, CA!
+Please call (707)636-3204 today to schedule a free case evaluation with our criminal defense lawyer in Santa Rosa, CA!